Howard S. Becker: Teaching career

 After receiving his doctorate at the University of Chicago, Becker worked for three years as an instructor in sociology and social sciences at the University of Chicago.
 In 1965, Becker became a professor of sociology at Northwestern University, where he taught until 1991.
 During his career at Northwestern, Becker also taught as a visiting professor at the University of Manchester and as a visiting scholar at the Museu Nacional in Rio de Janeiro.
 In 1991, Becker became a professor of sociology and, in 1996, an adjunct professor of music, at the University of Washington until he retired in 1999.

-Becker has also been the recipient of numerous awards and honors in his field.
-These include a Guggenheim Fellowship in 1978–1979, the Charles Horton Cooley Award, awarded by the Society for the Study of Symbolic Interaction, in 1980, the Common Wealth Award in 1981, the Cooley/Mead Award in the Section on Social Psychology, awarded by the American Sociological Association in 1985, the George Herbert Mead Award given by the Society for the Study of Symbolic Interaction in 1987, and the Award for a Career of Distinguished Scholarship, American Sociological Association, 1998.
-Becker also holds honorary degrees from Université de Paris VIII, Université Pierre Mendès-France, Grenoble, Erasmus University, Rotterdam, and École Normale Supérieure Lettres et Sciences Humaines, Lyon.
+Becker was also the recipient of numerous awards and honors in his field.
+These include a Guggenheim Fellowship in 1978–1979, the Charles Horton Cooley Award, awarded by the Society for the Study of Symbolic Interaction, in 1980, the Common Wealth Award in 1981, the Cooley/Mead Award in the Section on Social Psychology, awarded by the American Sociological Association in 1985, the George Herbert Mead Award given by the Society for the Study of Symbolic Interaction in 1987, and the Award for a Career of Distinguished Scholarship, awarded by the American Sociological Association in 1998.
+Becker also holds honorary degrees from Université de Paris VIII, Université Pierre Mendès-France in Grenoble, Erasmus University in Rotterdam, and École Normale Supérieure Lettres et Sciences Humaines in Lyon.

-Retirement
+Retirement and death

-Becker currently resides in San Francisco, California.
-He also spends three to four months out of the year in Europe, mostly in Paris.
-Although no longer teaching full-time, Becker continues to write and record music.
+Becker later resided in San Francisco.
+He also spent three to four months out of the year in Europe, mostly in Paris.
+Although no longer teaching full-time, Becker continued to write and record music.

-In 2004, Un sociologue en liberté: Lecture d’Howard S. Becker by French sociologist Alain Pessin was released in France.
+In 2004, Un sociologue en liberté: Lecture d'Howard S. Becker by French sociologist Alain Pessin was released in France.
 In the book, Pessin examines Becker's work and contributions to the field of sociology.

+Howard S. Becker died in San Francisco on August 16, 2023, at the age of 95.